Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Glenhaven has 74 active public transport stops, all of which are bus stops.
-These stops are served by 62 different routes, offering a total of 680 weekly passenger trips.
-The average distance from residents to the nearest stop is 167 meters, indicating excellent accessibility.
+These stops are served by 62 different routes that together facilitate 680 weekly passenger trips.
+The average distance from a resident's location to the nearest transport stop is 167 meters, indicating excellent accessibility.

-On average, there are 97 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.
+On average, there are 97 trips per day across all routes, equating to about 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport